 Endodontics is a dental specialty that focuses on conditions and treatments within the inside of the tooth and the dental pulp, such as restoring chipped or cracked teeth, root canal and apicoectomies.
 In Greek, “endo” is the word for “inside” and “odont” is the word for “tooth.”

 What does endodontics treat?

-Endodontics treats problems of the dental pulp, the soft tissue within the tooth that contains blood vessels, nerves and connective tissue and helps create the surrounding hard tissues that make up the outside of the tooth.
+Endodontics treats problems of the dental pulp, the soft tissue within the tooth that contains blood vessels, nerves and connective tissue, and helps create the surrounding hard tissues that make up the outside of the tooth.
 The pulp stretches from the crown of the tooth all the way to the tips of the roots and into the surrounding tissue.
-Dental pulp is vital to the growth and development of healthy teeth, but is not necessarily needed once the tooth has fully matured.
+The dental pulp is vital to the growth and development of healthy teeth but is not necessarily needed once the tooth has fully matured.